HomeSpotsMt. Seorak

 Drinks and dessertCaffeine, alcohol, cold options, child-safe choices

-The future interactive map should prioritize these actions:
+The map prioritizes these actions:

 • Filter by food category before booth number.